Netcracker/KubeMarine/documentation/Installation.md

 Back references are still possible.

-A complete subset of connection-making sections and properties is the following:
+A complete subset of connection-making sections and properties is as follows:
 * `node_defaults`
     * `keyfile`, `password`, `username`, `connection_port`, `connection_timeout`, `gateway`, `boot`
 * `nodes`